-Micro-moments are a huge change to how we’ve traditionally understood user journeys.
+Micro-moments are a huge change in how we’ve traditionally understood user journeys.
 These are instances when a customer acts on a certain need or want.
 Customers aim to satisfy their curiosities and evaluate purchase decisions in the spur of a moment!
 Mobile has forever changed what we expect of brands.
 These devices now play a big role in answering their needs quickly.
 Read our previous article to find out how mobile has helped make customer journeys even more seamless.

 Why is understanding and exploring a customer’s journey so important?
 By exploring a customer’s total experience, you can identify the touchpoints for interactions within each moment.
 This enables your business to make an informed decision on the next steps you can take to further improve these moments within the journey.

 Producing visual maps is a particularly powerful way to explore and analyse your customer journeys as it visually ‘chunks’ and articulates the customer interaction.
 This gives marketers a far more digestible insight into the ‘moments’ of interaction.
-A micro-moment wheel combines two powerful instruments from the branding and user experience world – storytelling and user journey mapping.
+A micro-moment marketing wheel combines two powerful instruments from the branding and user experience world – storytelling and user journey mapping.

 Conveying the customer experience as a full circle is very effective.
-A micro-moments wheel can help you monitor a customer’s entire purchase process, from beginning to end.
+A micro-moments marketing wheel can help you monitor a customer’s entire purchase process, from beginning to end.
 The wheel paints a visual story in your head.

 You can identify exactly which moment a user is considering your brand over others, where a consumer might drop off and decide not to go forward, or where they become loyal to your brand.
-A micro-moment wheel even explores what happens after a user has used your products and services, which helps you find new engagement methods.
+A micro-moment marketing wheel even explores what happens after a user has used your products and services, which helps you find new engagement methods.

 I’ll show you how to create your very own micro-moments wheel by using an example from a client.
 HF Holidays is a fantastic walking holiday company that specialises in guided and self-guided holidays all around the world.